LegacyModdingMC/awesome-minecraft-1.7.10/examples/Forge-Mixin-1_7_10/README.md

 This is a minimal example mod demonstrating how to get Forge and Mixins to work in 1.7.10.
 Mixin versions below 0.8 work, and 0.8 also works with certain drawbacks.

-It does 2 things for demonstration:
+It demonstrates Mixins in 2 ways:
 1. Injects a method into the constructor of `SoundManager`, which prints a message.
 This demonstrates injectors.
 2. Prints a message every tick the player is in a web, accessing a non-public field of `Entity` in the process.
 This demonstrates accessors.